icopy-site/awesome-cn/docs/awesome/awesome-naming.md

 ## Tools, Applications, Libraries, Frameworks

+- [bubblewrap](https://github.com/containers/bubblewrap) - Sandboxing tool froming a protective layer for your system.
 - [clooney](https://github.com/GoogleChromeLabs/clooney) - A JavaScript library implementing the actor model for concurrent computation.
 The term is a reference to George Clooney who is also an actor.
 - [CockroachDB](https://web.archive.org/web/20150514123425/http://www.wired.co.uk/news/archive/2014-07/22/cockroachdb) - Database application, that is marketed as being so fault tolerant and resilient as a cockroach.
 - [corrosion](https://github.com/corrosion-rs/corrosion) - The process that turns metal into rust (literally) but also a tool that "turns" C++ into Rust.